a-ayuan/Sessions-Manager/README.md

 ## Known Limitations
 - Charts may become cluttered with excessive detail on higher timeframes (above 30 minutes).
 - Overlapping sessions might require additional customization to maintain clarity.

----

-## Support
-For feature requests, updates, or troubleshooting, please contact [your email/contact].

-Enjoy trading with the **Sessions Manager Indicator**! 🎯